NativeScript/docs-v8/introduction.md

 - Create folders named for the feature area they represent.
 Each featured area should be placed in a separate folder in the template's folder structure.

-- Place each page, view model, and service in its file.
-Apply the single responsibility principle (SRP) to all pages, view models, services, and other symbols.
+- Place each page, each view model, and each service in a separate file.
+Apply the single responsibility principle (SRP) to all pages, all view models, all services, and other symbols.
 This helps make the app cleaner, easier to read and maintain, and more testable.

 - Consider creating a folder for a page when it has multiple accompanying files (.ts, .xml, .scss/css, etc.).